alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 ## Post Pulumi Deployment

-Once `pulumi up` has ran without errors, all the resources required to run RCTab will have been created on Azure.
+Once `pulumi up` has run without errors, all the resources required to run RCTab will have been created on Azure.
-You can see them in portal.azure by navigating to the subscription previously chosen with `az account set`.
+You can see them in the Azure Portal by navigating to the subscription previously chosen with `az account set`.
 The function apps and API will automatically pull their images from DockerHub and start running.
 However, there are some additional settings you need to configure to get RCTab working fully.